spedas/pyspedas/pyspedas/mms/README.md

 The routines in this folder can be used to load data from the Magnetospheric Multiscale (MMS) mission.

 ### What's included:
-- Access to team-only data (QL, L1, L2pre, L3pre, L3), as well as L2 data
+- Access to team-only data (QL, L1, L2pre, L3pre, L3), as well as all L2 data
 - Access to support data via the `get_support_data` keyword
+- Data can be loaded from disk without contacting the SDC via the `no_update` keyword, or by setting the 'no_download' option to `True` in the configuration table found in mms_config.py
-- Access to available data files (without downloading) with the `available` keyword
+- List available data files (without downloading) with the `available` keyword
 - Data can be loaded from disk without internet connectivity
 - Data files are stored in temporary directories until each download completes, to avoid partial downloads of files due to internet connectivity issues
 - Local data directory can be specified by the MMS_DATA_DIR environment variable, or by the 'local_data_dir' value in mms_config.py